tobo-123/smart-home-display/README.md

 # smart-home-display
-Simple LED-based display for use in a Bosch Smart Home system

 This is a simple display with 4 LED for use in a Bosch Smart Home system (generation II).
 It uses the REST API of the Bosch Smart Home controller.
 The display shows the state of user defined states, which can be created in the BSH app.
 This display is based on a ESP8266 microcontroller.

 ![smart display](https://github.com/tobo-123/smart-home-display/blob/main/pictures/1_small.jpg)